ryanleem/github-bug-finder/README.md

 # GitHub Bug Finder

-Bug Finder helps you search old GitHub issues to find similar bugs faster.
+Bug Finder helps you search GitHub issues to find similar bugs faster.

 I made this because when I run into a bug, I usually end up searching old GitHub issues to see if someone else already had the same problem.
 That works, but it can take a while.
 Bug Finder makes that easier: describe the bug in normal words, and it shows issues that look related.